Leonid Andreyev (1906), Translated by Dmitry Fadeyev (2017)

 And with two strikes he shattered the monstrous mass, leaving only the wonderfully sculpted butterfly.

 From that time onwards Aurelius created nothing more.
 With a deep indifference he looked upon marble and bronze and his former divine creations, embodied by immortal beauty.
-Wishing to inspire within him his former passion for work and to awake his lifeless soul, they took him to see the marvelous creations of other artists,–but he remained just as indifferent, and there was no smile to warm his sealed lips.
-And only when they spoke to him about beauty at great length he would make a weary and feeble objection:
+Wishing to inspire within him his former passion for work and to awake his lifeless soul, they took him to see the marvelous creations of other artists—but he remained just as indifferent, and there was no smile to warm his sealed lips.
+And only when they spoke to him about beauty at great length would he object, wearily and feebly:

 “But it’s all a lie.”